Welcome to the Saskatchewan Trails Association Website

 The Saskatchewan Trails Association (STA) is now accepting individual and corporate donations for its recently developed Saskatchewan Trails Fund.
 Once core funding is achieved, this new trail fund will provide annual grants to local trail organizations and communities to help support trail development and maintenance projects in Saskatchewan.

 If you would like to make a donation to support Saskatchewan's trails (via PayPal), please click on the above "Donate" icon.

 Thank you for your support!

-The Saskatchewan Trails Association (STA) today announced that funding for the maintenance of existing trails is now available through the STA Discretionary Funding Grant program.
-The grant will cover up to 60 per cent, to a maximum of $500, of the total costs required to maintain and upgrade existing trails in the province.
+The Saskatchewan Trails Association (STA) has announced that $3,600 will be distributed to eight groups in the province through the STA Discretionary Funding Grant program.
+The grant will cover up to 60 per cent of the total costs required to maintain and upgrade existing trails in the province.

 The Great Saskatchewan GPS Challenge